 Sunday brunch has become a true Parisian ritual.
 Every weekend, thousands of Parisians set out in search of the perfect address to enjoy a generous and convivial Sunday brunch in Paris.
-Between all-you-can-eat formulas, à la carte brunches and set-price formulas, the range is vast and it's not always easy to navigate.
-This guide offers a selection of the best addresses for a successful Sunday brunch in Paris, with a particular focus on the 20th arrondissement, where spots like Café Juliette offer homemade formulas at reasonable prices.
-Whether you lean sweet or savoury, love pancakes or swear by eggs benedict, you'll find inspiration here for your next gourmet Sunday in the capital.
+Between all-you-can-eat formulas, à la carte brunches and fixed-price options at gentle rates, the Parisian offer is vast and it's not always easy to navigate when you're looking for where to brunch on Sunday in Paris.
+This guide offers a selection of the best addresses for a successful Sunday brunch in the capital, with a particular focus on the 20th arrondissement, where spots like Café Juliette offer €28 homemade formulas in a warm setting, indoors or on a beautiful sun-drenched terrace.
+Whether you're looking for a Sunday brunch Paris 20 with family around fluffy pancakes, a savoury brunch with friends featuring eggs benedict and avocado toast, an all-you-can-eat formula for big appetites or a more intimate Sunday brunch for two, you'll find here every key to choose the ideal address, anticipate your budget, book at the right time and fully enjoy your next gourmet Sunday in Paris.

 Sunday Brunch at Café Juliette: Our Top Pick